 At the top of each page (or half-page), identify the item you’re tracking.
 Then, fill in the information in the columns using the receipts you have on hand.
 You might have to check the packages in the kitchen for some of it (like the total ounces of cheese, or total pounds in each chicken), but fill out as much as you can.
 The more information, the better.

-Most people will tell you to add to your price book every time you go shopping… to review your receipts and take the time to give every item its own page (or half-page) and record the required information.
-One blogger recommends setting aside 10 hours a week to work on a price book.
+Most people will tell you to add to your supermarket price comparison book every time you go shopping… to review your receipts and take the time to give every item its own page (or half-page) and record the required information.
+One blogger recommends setting aside 10 hours a week to work on a supermarket price comparison book.
 Another gal says to spend five.

 Not me.
 I don’t have extra hours in my week to spend on this, and I’m betting you don’t either.
 In my opinion, it’s best to spend just 15 minutes and track the items you buy most often.

 For example, if you only buy blue cheese and water crackers when your mom visits at Christmas, there’s no point in tracking those prices all year.
-However, if you buy canned tomatoes and spinach on a weekly basis, you would definitely benefit by keeping track of what you paid and who has the best price.
+However, if you buy canned tomatoes and spinach weekly, you would benefit by keeping track of what you paid and who has the best price.

-So here’s what I propose: Make it a goal to add or update 10 items each week to your price book.
-These can come from your receipts or from the grocery circulars or even online bloggers who share the price of certain items from certain stores (ahem, like these).
+So here’s what I propose: Make it a goal to add or update 10 items each week to your list price.
+These can come from your receipts from grocery circulars or even online bloggers who share the price of certain items from certain stores.

 Should you read the circulars if you have no intention of buying?
 Absolutely!
 It’s a SUPER easy way to learn the price of items without ever stepping foot in the store.
 Then when you ARE ready to buy, you know how much (or how little) it can be purchased for.

-Step 5: Shop According to the Price Book
+Step 5.
+Shop According to the Supermarket Price Comparison Book

 Finally, it’s time to put your book into action.
-Before buying something, or even adding it to your grocery list, consult your price book.
+Before buying something, or even adding it to your grocery list, consult your supermarket price comparison book.